-If you’ve missed my first two trip updates, be sure to catch up:
+If you’ve missed my first trip update, be sure to catch up:

 In the early stages of planning this trip, Oklahoma was somewhat of a wildcard state.